dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 - Item;
 - Local;
 - Link.
+-
+### <a name="api"></a>API
+APIs (Application Programming Interface) are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.

 ### <a name="assignment"></a>Assignment ([Entity](#entity))
 An Assignment is a specific Task that is assigned to an individual, represents a unique instance of an Assignment, and contains all the information necessary for annotators to complete the work.
 As Annotators work on the Assignment, Annotators can communicate with Project Managers or team leaders and can ask for clarification on any aspects of the Task that are unclear.
 Once an Assignment is completed, the Dataloop system automatically aggregates the results and provides Project managers with real-time insights into the progress of each Assignment, the quality of the Annotations, and the overall status of the Project.

 An Assigment may be a single Annotators’ Items for manual review and/or annotation.
 Items can be redistributed or reassigned between Assignments.
 The Annotator is also referred to as an “Assignee”.

 ### <a name="autoscaler"></a>AutoScaler
 The FaaS ([Service](#service)) Autoscaler is a component of the Dataloop system that automatically adjusts the number of serverless computing Resources allocated to the FaaS Service based on current demand.
 The purpose of the Autoscaler is to ensure that the system can handle spikes in demand without overprovisioning Resources and incurring unnecessary costs.
 The FaaS Autoscaler in Dataloop is designed to be flexible and configurable.
 Users can set thresholds for scaling up or down the number of Resources allocated to the FaaS Service, and they can also define scaling policies that govern how the Autoscaler responds to different types of demand.
 Dataloop autoscale runtime configuration is compound with the following Attributes:
 - cooldown_period - Define how long to wait before scaling down (reducing the number of replicas) in case the queue is empty again.
 So that running Executions will have time to complete.